Ivy Tutors Network Logo

 Do Ivy League colleges accept SAT Superscores?

 In general, most Ivy League colleges do accept SAT Superscores, which means that they will consider the highest score a student has achieved on each individual section of the test, even if those scores were achieved on different test dates.
 However, they may still require you to submit the complete set of scores from each test date while only taking into account the highest ones when assessing your application.
+Historically, Harvard and Princeton do not accept superscores, instead asking students to use the ScoreChoice feature to determine which scores they want the admissions team to look at.
 It is always best to check with the individual college to confirm their admissions policies, as they may have specific requirements or guidelines for considering SAT scores.

 What colleges in NYC superscore the SAT?

-In general, most colleges in New York City will accept SAT Superscores, which means that they will consider the highest score a student has achieved on each individual section of the test, even if those scores were achieved on different test dates.
+Most colleges in New York City will accept SAT Superscores, which means that they will consider the highest score a student has achieved on each individual section of the test, even if those scores were achieved on different test dates.
+Some colleges in New York City that are known to accept SAT Superscores include Columbia University, New York University, and Barnard College.
 However, it is always best to check with the individual college to confirm their admissions policies, as they may have specific requirements or guidelines for considering SAT scores.
-Some colleges in New York City that are known to accept SAT Superscores include Columbia University, New York University, and Barnard College.

 SAT Superscore Calculator